axelerant/backstage-plugins/plugins/platformsh/README.md

 # Backstage Platform.sh Plugin

-Backstage plugin which project details and environments data from platform.sh
+A Backstage plugin that retrieves project details and environment data from Platform.sh.

 ## Features

-- A Page to list all projects from platform.sh.
+- A page to list all projects from Platform.sh.
-- An Entity Card to display current project detail.
+- An entity card to display the current project details.
-- An Entity card to display all environments for current project
+- An entity card to display all environments for the current project.
-- Option to resume/pause/activate/deactivate/delete development environments
+- Options to resume, pause, activate, deactivate, or delete development environments.
-- Permission support for environment actions
+- Permission support for environment actions.

 ## Setup

-The following sections will help you get the Platform.sh plugin setup and running
+The following sections will guide you through setting up and running the Platform.sh plugin.

-### Platformsh Backend
+### Platform.sh Backend

-You need to setup the [Platformsh Backend plugin](https://github.com/axelerant/backstage-plugins/tree/main/plugins/platformsh-backend) before you move forward with any of these steps if you haven't already
+Before proceeding, ensure that you have set up the [Platform.sh Backend plugin](https://github.com/axelerant/backstage-plugins/tree/main/plugins/platformsh-backend).

 ### Entity Annotation

-To be able to use the platformsh plugin you need to add the following annotation to any entities you want to use it with:
+To use the Platform.sh plugin, add the following annotation to the entities you want to associate with Platform.sh:

 ```yaml
 platform.sh/project-id: <platformsh-project-id>